 There's nothing worse than offering something that's not all that exciting.
 You may as well offer nothing at all.
 Prizes should generate enthusiasm for selling.
 This will help get your sale off to a strong start and to keep the energy level high until the end.

 So go all in, or not at all.
-Offer something amazing; even if you have to spend a little more money on it.
+Offer something unique, even if you have to spend a little more on it.
 You will generate more passion than if you cut corners on something mediocre.
-There’s nothing worse than wasting your money on something that's not worth selling for.
+There's nothing worse than wasting your money on something that's not worth selling for.

 4. Attaching Some Strings

 Great things can happen to those who put in the work.
-This means that not everyone’s going to win.
-This is what makes getting it special and the pursuit of the prize worthwhile.
+This means that not everyone's going to win.
+This makes getting it unique and the pursuit of the prize worthwhile.

-Some students may not feel it's worth the effort and that's ok.
+Some students may not feel it's worth the effort, and that's ok.
 Others may try for it at first, then give up.
-At least they made the attempt and sold more than they would have otherwise.
+At least they attempted and sold more than they would have otherwise.

 Be prepared for parents who don't like it because there are strings attached.
-For instance, to gain admission to our Big Event Magic Show students must sell at least 5 items.
-You may have parents who don’t like the fact that their child won’t get to go to the assembly if they don’t sell.
+For instance, students must sell at least five items to gain admission to our Big Event Magic Show.
+You may have parents who don't like the fact that their child won't get to go to the assembly if they don't sell.